phyzhenli/AM/README.md

 #### generated multipliers

-The multipliers are generated for three different-scale quantized DNNs including LeNet, AlexNet, and VGG16 with unsigned 8-bit multiplications.
+The multipliers are generated for three different-scale quantized DNNs including LeNet, AlexNet, and VGG16.

 #### reproduced multipliers